tfaris/IronPlugins/README.md

 }
 ```

-PluginManager also has a global context, which can be accessed through plugins using the ```__mgr__``` attribute.
+PluginManager also has a global context, which can be automatically accessed through any plugin being
+managed using the ```__mgr__``` attribute.
 This attribute can be accessed in an indexed-dictionary fashion.
 We can get and set.
 ```
 // my_plugin.py
 app_data = __mgr__["sample_data"]